iottly/iottly.github.io/getting_started.md

 #### Define a new global variable

-Move to the *Coding firmware* panel and add this line to the global section:
+Move to the *Management Scripts* panel and add this line to the global section:

 ```py
 Threshold = multiprocessing.Value('d',45.0)